-The Master of Arts in Library Science (M.A. in Library Science) degree is available entirely online and is designed to prepare library and information professionals to conduct research in an information environment.
-This includes positions in:
+The Master of Arts in Library Science degree is available entirely online and is designed to prepare library and information professionals to conduct research in different types of information environments.

 The Master of Arts in Library Science degree program at Texas Woman's University is accredited by the American Library Association Committee on Accreditation, with the status of Continued accreditation.
-The next comprehensive review visit is scheduled for Spring 2017.
+The next comprehensive review visit is scheduled for 2025.